SouthernMethodistUniversity/git/_sources/introgitandgithub.md

 Note that you can add files one by one instead of using the `-A` flag to add all files, and that you should use a more specific and description commit message than the generic one provided above.

-Once your changes have been pushed to GitHub, open the web interface to the repository and refresh the page.
+5 .Once your changes have been pushed to GitHub, open the web interface to the repository and refresh the page.
 It's easy to miss it in the interface, but there will be a notification about the commit you just made.
 Within that notification, click the `Pull Request` button.

 ![Small button for pull request in the GitHub interface](../images/commit_notification.png)